Learn About Baby Formula Ingredients and Nutrition

 The three main ingredients in baby formula are:

 The US Food and Drug Administration (FDA) has strict regulations regarding baby formula ingredients.
-Table is from the FDA web site.
-When baby formula nutrition does not meet the requirements recommended by the FDA are not “FDA approved” and cannot be sold in the USA.
+The table is from the FDA website.
+When baby formula nutrition does not meet the requirements recommended by the FDA, it is not “FDA approved” and cannot be sold in the USA.
 Exceptions to this are the exempt infant formulas which are made for babies with:

-- It is recommended that you do NOT make your own home-made formula since it may not contain the proper ingredients.
+• It would be best not to make your homemade formula since it may not contain the proper ingredients.

-- When buying formulas, be sure that it has NOT been tampered with.
-A tampered batch of formula may be formula which does not conform to the FDA regulations but have had their labels switched with a formula which has been approved by the FDA.
+• When buying formulas, be sure that it has NOT been tampered with.
+A tampered batch of formula may not conform to the FDA regulations but has had its labels switched with an FDA-approved formula.

 Baby Formula Ingredients vs. Breast Milk

-How does the ingredients in formulas compare to the ingredients found in breast milk?
+How do the ingredients in formulas compare to those in breast milk?
 Well, it doesn’t.
-There are over 100 components in breast milk and they are not all in formula.
-Researchers do not know what all of those components do so, manufacturers do not add them into their baby formulas.
+There are over 100 components in breast milk, which are not all in formula.
+Researchers do not know what those components do, so manufacturers do not add them to their baby formulas.

-Antibodies (for immunity) and enzymes (for digestion & healthy gut) are active proteins found in breast milk but are not found to baby formulas.
-Although people know why antibodies and enzymes are important, manufacturers cannot add them to baby formulas because they would be inactivated by the commercial processing methods.
-Even if they did survive the sterilization process, these proteins would not have a very long shelf life.
+Antibodies (for immunity) and enzymes (for digestion & healthy gut) are active proteins found in breast milk but are not found in baby formulas.
+Although people know why antibodies and enzymes are essential, manufacturers cannot add them to baby formulas because the commercial processing methods would inactivate them.
+Even if they survived the sterilization process, these proteins would not have a long shelf life.

-When new research emerges indicating the importance of factors found in breast milk, formula manufactures will try to include those factors.
+When new research indicates the importance of factors found in breast milk, formula manufacturers will try to include those factors.
 For example, it has been known for a long time that DHA and ARA (long-chain, polyunsaturated fatty acids) accumulate in the brain and in the eyes of developing babies.
 As well, human breast milk contains DHA and ARA.
 It is not clear whether eating DHA and ARA will benefit babies.
-But given that it is found in the brain and eyes and that it is in breast milk, manufactures have added DHA & ARA in some of their formulas.
-Parents can choose a formula with DHA & ARA or choose a formula without it.
+However, given that it is found in the brain, eyes, and breast milk, manufacturers have added DHA & ARA in some of their formulas.
+Parents can choose a formula with DHA & ARA or without it.

 The healthiest milk formula